 Important: for any tests that you take, please be aware that the results may take up to 6 weeks to reach us.
 Therefore plan accordingly, and keep in mind that your preferred test location may not be available if you do not register well in advance of the test date.

 Warning: LMU has multiple codes assigned for the TOEFL and GRE tests.
 Do not use any other codes than the ones provided above, because other codes belong to other programs.
-Under no circumstances we may access TOEFL or GRE scores sent to the wrong LMU program.
+Under no circumstances we are allowed to access TOEFL or GRE scores sent to the wrong LMU program.

 Applications for admission to the Program must be submitted by May 31st each year.
 Late and/or incomplete applications will be rejected.
 Enrollment in the Master’s Program in Geology is possible only for the winter semester that immediately follows the May 31st application deadline.
 No enrollment is possible in the spring semester, no exceptions.

 International applicants are strongly advised to submit their applications to the Program no later than February 15th (non-EU applicants), or March 31st (EU applicants).
 International applications have to go through the International Office for approval, so if you wait until May 31st, even if you get admitted, your admission letter may arrive too late for you to get a visa, or to book a flight, or to find a place to live.

 No fast-tracking of individual applications, regardless of nationality, is possible.

 German applicants can expect a final decision by the end of June.
 For international applicants, no precise time frame can be given, because it depends on when an application is submitted, and on how complex the documentation is.
 International applicants should in general expect a processing time of several months from application submission date.

 a) You submit the application to the Master Geology Program online with all documents attached as pdf files (see point "4.
 Submitting your application" below).
 You will receive an automated reply confirming receipt of application.

 b) We review the application.